-(ii) Consulting, networking, security and cloud services
+(ii) Consulting, networking, security, cloud services, data and managed solutions and voice

 Revenue from these business activities primarily consist of recurring monthly service fees and upfront project fees.
 Revenue from the provision of recurring monthly service fees is recognised in the accounting period in which the services are rendered.
 Project fees primarily comprise installation services relating to a customer's initial deployment.
 Where these are not considered to be a distinct services, revenue is deferred and recognised over the term of the contract with the customer, taking into account renewal options that are held by the customer.
 Where the services are distinct, the revenue is recognised at a point in time where the Group has satisfied its performance obligations.